lonnieezell/Bonfire2/README.md

 ## What is Bonfire?

-Bonfire will be a robust application skeleton for CodeIgniter 4-based applications.
+Bonfire is a robust application skeleton for CodeIgniter 4-based applications.
 It provides a number of helpful libraries to assist you in making better software for your clients, faster, while allowing you to focus on the new parts that matter to each specific application.